Skip to Main Content

 Overview: American Express Business Blueprint™ provides a business line of credit that’s accessible to many small business owners because of its eligibility requirements.
 It offers a credit limit ranging from $2,000 to $250,000 if your business qualifies.
 The company considers businesses with a lower credit score than many competitors, who often require a FICO score of at least 680.

-What are working capital loans and how do they work?
+What are business working capital loans and how do they work?

 A working capital loan is designed to infuse cash into the business for everyday operations, such as marketing, inventory or payroll.
 These loans boost your business’s working capital, which is your current assets minus liabilities.
-The positive amount left over is the amount you can use for day-to-day purchases.
+The positive amount left over is the amount you can use for day-to-day purchases or to expand your business.

 Some lenders like Credibly and Triton Capital offer loans, specifically called working capital loans.
 But you can use other loans to boost your business’s working capital, including short-term loans and business lines of credit.